 Sadly there are only 17 Optare Tempo SR’s in operation in the UK with the model predominately being built for the Australian market, out of those 17 in the UK 13 are owned by Ipswich Buses with the rest owned by Manchester Airport.
 These heavyweight single decker buses are powered by the powerful Mercedes Benz OM906LA engine coupled to an Allison T310R automatic gearbox and meet Euro V emission limits.
 Our Tempo SR’s are normally found on services 9,10 & 13 with 5 carrying yellow line branding and 6 carrying pink line branding.

 These British built integral vehicles are normally found on our Essex area services 2,4 & 11 as well rural services like the 118 & 119.
-These buses were all fitted with a MAN engine when new however buses 145 – 147 have since been replaced with the more popular Cummins ISBe engine.
+These buses were all fitted with a MAN engine when new however buses 145 has since been replaced with the more popular Cummins ISBe engine.

 Mercedes Benz 0503 Citaro (153-155)